plnh/dbt_project/README.md

 ![image](https://github.com/user-attachments/assets/411cbfb5-795e-4683-8cd8-2ee15be16250)

 ## Benefits
-* Informed how much the asset worth in real time (aka how many year still I can retire)
+* Informed how much the asset worth in real time (aka when I can buy a yatch)
 * Store historical data of  for trend analysis
 * Free
 * Keep manual task as minimal